 The machine comes with a scoop to dose and tamp pre-ground/freshly-ground coffee.
-Nanopresso doesn’t work with the extra-fine ground.
-So, you probably will be tasting a mild espresso shot.
+Nanopresso doesn’t work with extra-fine ground.
+So, you taste a milder espresso shot.

-- The machine is very portable and doesn’t increase the extra expense of batteries.
+- The machine doesn’t have the extra expense of batteries.

-- The device comes in a clean-black color profile.
+- The device comes in a clean-black profile.

-- It offers a brush to clean the grounds off the coffee container.
+- It comes with a brush to clean the grounds off the coffee container.

 - One of the best devices for an affordable espresso.

-- It doesn’t come with a heater and results in a lot of heat loss throughout the process.
+- It doesn’t come with a heater and loses heat throughout the process.

 - Nanopresso can hold 60ml of water (max)

-- The plunger is rather hard to press and involves actual manual action, which gets complicated with back-to-back brews.
+- The plunger is rather hard to press and involves actual manual action, which gets tiring with back-to-back brews.